Data Science, M.S.

 Non-Thesis Option Master’s Degree

-Students selecting this option will still be required to complete 30 credits total, but instead of M.S. thesis courses, students will take twelve elective credits and three project course credits with the department chair’s or advisor’s permission.
+Students selecting this option will still be required to complete 30 credits total, but instead of M.S. thesis courses, students will take twelve elective credits and a three-credit project course (DTSC 870).

 Fellowships and Assistantships

 Research fellowships and teaching assistantships are available to qualified candidates.
 These opportunities are usually for a 10-month period and may include partial remission of tuition and fees.

 International F-1 students who successfully complete this degree are eligible for an additional 24-month STEM OPT extension to work in the U.S. in an area directly related to their area of study immediately upon completing the customary 12-month post-completion Optional Practical Training (OPT).

 To apply for the M.S. in Data Science, visit nyit.edu/apply.

 - Applicants must possess a bachelor’s degree from an accredited institution, with a GPA of 2.85 or higher on a 4.0 scale.